Table of Contents

 Day 2 – keyhole surgery recovery

-You really should aim to be resting on the first few days of recovery.
+You really should aim to be resting on the first few days of recovery with slight walk and activity to help your blood circulate better.
+It improves recovery.

-Ideally, you would have someone around on day 2 to help with food, fetching you things you need and fluffing your pillows!
+Ideally, you should have someone around on day 2 to help with food, fetching things you need and fluffing your pillows!
 If this really isn’t possible for you, I do think you would be okay, but it just wouldn’t be ideal.

 Once my husband was on his way home to look after me and came down with norovirus all of a sudden on the motorway home.
-He couldn’t risk infecting me so had to go to a hotel and I had to wait all day for my mum to arrive, and I got by fine.
+As we all know, it is highly contagious through touch or food, he couldn’t risk infecting me so had to go to a hotel and I had to wait all day for my mum to arrive, and I got by fine.
 It can be done.

 For me, the worst thing about day two is the gas pains.
-When they do keyhole surgery they pump your stomach up with gas.
+When they do keyhole surgery they pump your stomach up with gas to riause the skin from the organs below and have better visibility.
 This leads to it being trapped in really strange places, such as your shoulder.
 For me, it probably is the most painful thing about the whole process.
-Peppermint tea and moving around as much as you feel up to doing is really all that helps.
+Peppermint tea and moving around as much as you feel up to doing is a medically proved way that helps.

-As it is only day 2 the anaesthetic will still very much be in your system, its totally normal to feel very tired.
+As it is only day 2 the anesthesia will still very much be in your system, it is totally normal to feel very tired.
 Take it easy!
-I really recommend saving up as many TV shows as you can to binge on during this time!
+I really recommend saving up as many TV shows as you can to binge on during this time but do not stay glued to the sofa/bed.
+Stay active and move around for a better recovery.

 The next couple of days are pretty similar so I’m going to skip…